AbhilashUpadhya/Recommender-System-Framework/README.md

 <<<<<<< HEAD
 A sophisticated Recommender System that provides recommendations to users on different datasets available like GroupLens, Amazon, Goodreads, Coursera, using a hybrid recommender system engine.
 The framework allows the user to configure their recommender system with different ML algorithms to achieve the best recommendations possible.
 To assist a variety of datasets, the framework also included a Data Source component.
 Finally, the framework included a Feedback loop component to better the efficiency of the recommendations.

-An extensive literature survey enabled me to find out about the existing challenges in different Recommender System algorithms, and this project was consequently aimed at addressing these challenges.
-By coming up with a hybrid recommender engine, I was able to tackle the problems of traditional Collaborative and Content-based filtering algorithms.
-The recommender engine itself is built in Scala programming language , which I had to learn from scratch.
-The project also uses the scalable backend database 'MonogoDB' to store and train large datasets.
 =======
 # Recommender-System-Framework
 A sophisticated Recommender System that provides recommendations to users on different datasets available like GroupLens, Amazon, Goodreads, Coursera, using a hybrid recommender system engine.
 The framework allows the user to configure their recommender system with different ML algorithms to achieve the best recommendations possible.
 To assist a variety of datasets, the framework also included a Data Source component.
 Finally, the framework included a Feedback loop component to better the efficiency of the recommendations.